 Concept 1 — The Structure of the Nervous System

-- Central Nervous System (CNS) — comprises the brain and spinal cord.
-The CNS is the coordination centre — it receives information, processes it, and sends out responses.
+The human nervous system O level syllabus divides the nervous system into two main parts:- Central Nervous System (CNS) — comprises the brain and spinal cord.
+The CNS receives information, processes it, and sends out responses.

 - Peripheral Nervous System (PNS) — comprises all the nerves that connect the CNS to the rest of the body, including sensory nerves (carrying signals to the CNS) and motor nerves (carrying signals from the CNS to effectors).